PMNaty/Portfolio/Technical Projects/A3D Mirage - Compact DIY 3D Printer/Notes and Guides/WiFi.md

 ## Switching WiFi / Connecting to WiFi

 **Goals:**<br>
 1.)
-To connecting to an existing WiFi network and get the IP address to access the Mainsail page.<br>
+To connect to an existing WiFi network and get the IP address to access the Mainsail page.<br>
 2.)
 To switch WiFi networks.

 *The WiFi connection automatically switches to a different known network when it cannot connect to the main one*